“There is something about life that is infinitely deeper than all the expectations and roles and performance stuff of my outer life.”

 Well, ouch.
 That’s too accurate.
 What does your representative look like?
 And how does it compare to who you really are, down deep in your soul?

-Brother Lawrence wanted his biggest slice of the pie to be God.
-He disciplined His mind and heart every single day.
-He chose the one slice that will last.
-And here is his secret, “Neither finesse nor learning is required to approach God, only a heart resolved to devote itself exclusively to him.”
+“Neither finesse nor learning is required to approach God, only a heart resolved to devote itself exclusively to him.”

-My friends, God is not a burden.
+Because friends … God is not a burden.
 He is a relief.

 So here we are.
 Seen.
 Known by God.
 Limping kitchen cleaner or on disability.
 Divorced.
 Lonely in a relationship.
 Grieving.
 Filled with regret.
 Stuck.
 Holding it together.
 Fearful.
 Wondering why nothing ever feels quite right inside.
 Battling old demons.
 No matter where you find yourself today, God loves you and is ready to take your black canvas, exactly as it is, and paint beauty.

-And so as I finish writing this, I pray these things for each of us: That we will have spiritual eyes to see and ears to hear Him.
+That we will have spiritual eyes to see and ears to hear Him.
 That we’ll sit with Him when we find ourselves in the darkness.
 Bring our tangled threads to Him to be sorted and woven into beauty.
-Understand the depth of His winter-tree promises.
-Be painted into a unique masterpiece.
+Ask the Master to paint us into a unique masterpiece.
 Drenched in the Holy Spirit, excess spilling over.
 And we’ll learn how to fly up and out.

-It’s August 2021.
+And suddenly it’s 2024.
 Or maybe later.
 But not too late.
 It’s the perfect time.

 He is nearer to us than we think.”